kaelspencer/everest/docs/howto.md

   * __wasteFactor__: Waste factor of the T2 BPC.

 ### Calling the API.
+There are two ways to get a list of inventable items.

+#### GET
-There are three ways to get a list of inventable items.
-The first one is `/industry/all/`.
-This will return a list of all inventable items. `/industry/nogrigs/` will return all items that are not rigs.
-Lastly, `/industry/<categoryid>/` will return items in that category.
+The first one is retrieving a single category (or all) `/industry/<categoryid>/`.
+This will return a list of all inventable items in that category. `/industry/<categoryid>/nogrigs/` will return all items in that category that are not rigs.
+This is only useful for modules and all; the other options won't return rigs anyway.
 These are the category options:
+  * __0__: All Inventable Items
   * __6__: Ships
   * __7__: Modules
   * __8__: Charges
   * __18__: Drones
   * __22__: Deployable

-These three URLs can be modified to return type names: `/industry/all/names/`, `/industry/norigs/names/`, and `/industry/<categoryid>/names/`.
+This URL can be modified to return type names as well. `/names/` can be mixed and matched with `/norigs/`.
+Possibilities:
+  * `/industry/<categoryid>/`
+  * `/industry/<categoryid>/names/`
+  * `/industry/<categoryid>/norigs/`
+  * `/industry/<categoryid>/names/norigs/`
+  * `/industry/<categoryid>/norigs/names/`

+#### POST
+The second option for calling the API allows you to retrieve items from multiple categories instead of single or all. `POST /industry/` with a valid request object.
+The request object supports three parameters:
+  * __categories__: Required.
+This is an array of ints.
+Each value must be in (0, 6, 7, 8, 18, 22).
+Passing in all (0) trumps other categories.
+  * __rigs__: Optional.
+A boolean that indicates whether rigs should be included in the result set.
+  * __names__: Optional.
+A boolean that indicates whether the results should have names.

+    POST /industry/

+    {
+      "categories": [7, 18],
+      "rigs": false,
+      "names" true
+    }

+See the detail section for a sample result.

+### Item Detail
 To get detailed information about a specific item, pass in the T2 item id to the `/industry/detail/<itemid>/`.
-This can also have names: `/industry/detail/names/<itemid>/`.
+This can also have names: `/industry/detail/<itemid>/names/`.
 Here is a sample.
 Note that all `/industry/` APIs return a list with detail returning a single element list.

-    GET /industry/detail/names/12735/
+    GET /industry/detail/12735/names/

     {
       "items": {